sivir/crystal-v2/README.md

 - add counts to team builder
 - eternals up to 15 (math with 10x the 5th milestone count)
 - eternals challenge and roles per champion
+- potential issue if people have eternals finished on legacy eternals